MartynaIwaniec/hangmanUG/README.md

  Now, you need to enter one letter to check if it is in the word.
- - If you guess corretly, you should see congratulations:
+ - If you guess correctly, you should see congratulations:

 ![alt text](https://i.imgur.com/ql7o4xe.png
  "pic6")